adaltas/node-parameters/README.md

 -	`output` Directory where compiled JavaScript files are written.
 Used in conjunction with "compile".
 -	`lint` If the `jsl` (JavaScript Lint) command is installed, use it to check the compilation of a CoffeeScript file.
 -	`require` Load a library before compiling or executing your script.
 Can be used to hook in to the compiler (to add Growl notifications, for example).
--	`detach` Preserve the CoffeeScript process when exiting the shell.
-Only applies in shell mode.
+-	`detach` Wether the Coffee process should be attached to the current process.
+If not defined, default to `true` in shell mode and `false` in command mode.
+-	`pidfile` Path to the file storing the detached process id.
+Defaults to `"/.node_shell/#{md5}.pid"`
 -	`stdout` Writable stream or file path to redirect cloud9 stdout.
 -	`stderr` Writable stream or file path to redirect cloud9 stderr.
 -	`workspace` Project directory used to resolve relative paths.